victorvikram/BeliefNetworkEvo/sci/questions.md

   a.
 Is it easier to enter a module than to leave it?
   b.
 Do modules aggregate and split in different ways (e.g. does merging happen gradually while splitting is sudden)?
   c.
 Is there a defined and persistent module structure to the beliefs (beyond just different question types or something)?
 Do different modules correspond to salient value dimensions?
+  d.
+This may relate to 9, since modules
+  d.
+How flexible is the correlation structure?
+That is
 4. **Ideology clusters**
   a.
 Are there unallowable regions of the ideology space?
   b.
 Do moving clusters follow ideology-respecting paths?